Marcello-Sega/pytim/README.md

 u.atoms.layers  # -1 if not in any layer, 1 if in the first layer, ...
 ```

-3. Using the layers groups, stored as a a list (of lists, in case of upper/lower layers in flat interfaces) of groups:
+3. Using the layers groups, stored as a list (of lists, in case of upper/lower layers in flat interfaces) of groups:

 ```pythin
 inter.layers